- 2.8–3.5 in

 Like all hummingbirds, ruby-throats are precision flyers with the ability to fly full out and stop in an instant, hang motionless in midair, and adjust their position up, down, sideways, and backwards with minute control.
 They dart between nectar sources with fast, straight flights or sit on a small twig keeping a lookout, bill waving back and forth as the bird looks around.
 Male Ruby-throated Hummingbirds aggressively defend flowers and feeders, leading to spectacular chases and dogfights, and occasional jabs with the beak.
 They typically yield to larger hummingbird species (in Mexico) and to the notoriously aggressive Rufous Hummingbird.
 Males give a courtship display to females that enter their territory, making a looping, U-shaped dive starting from as high as 50 feet above the female.
 If the female perches, the male shifts to making fast side-to-side flights while facing her.

-Populations are stable.
+Ruby-throated Hummingbird populations have steadily increased every year from 1966 to 2010, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 20 million with 84 percent spending some part of the year in the U.S., 51 percent in Mexico, and 16 percent breeding in Canada.
+They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
 Hummingbird feeders are generally safe for hummingbirds, but they can create a problem if they make the birds easy targets for cats or if the feeders are placed around nearby windows that the birds might fly into.

 - Robinson, T. R., R. R. Sargent and M. B. Sargent.
 1996.
 Ruby-throated Hummingbird (Archilochus colubris).
 In The Birds of North America, No. 204 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.